11 science-backed ways to lose weight naturally

 If you’ve never done this before, meal prepping can feel overwhelming, but it doesn’t have to be.
 Start by picking one or two recipes you want to make that week, grabbing the ingredients you need from the shops, and doing what you can in advance.
 This means things like chopping up veggies, marinating meat, or even fully cooking some of the components like the rice.

 8. Get moving

 Now for the fun part: You can (and should) choose any activity you like.
 “The best workout is the one that you’ll keep doing,” says Goscilo.
-Challenge your kids to a dance-off, walk your pup around the neighborhood, or even sneak in some strengthening moves while you cook.
-You can also break your activity up into smaller chunks: Try squeezing in 5 or 10 minute bouts of exercise—a plank in the morning, a walk at lunch—a few times throughout your day.
+Challenge your kids to a dance-off, walk your dog around the neighbourhood, or even sneak in some strengthening moves while you cook.
+You can also break your activity up into smaller chunks: Try squeezing in 5 or 10-minute bouts of exercise—a plank in the morning, a walk at lunch—a few times throughout your day.

 9. Pack on protein

 When you lose weight and are burning more calories than you’re eating, your body recruits both fat and muscle tissue for energy.
 Eating more protein helps you maintain that muscle mass, says Gupta.
 This won’t just help you stay strong, it will also support fat loss and help keep your metabolism higher (muscle burns more calories than fat).
 Eating protein also fends off hunger: It keeps you fuller and more satisfied than carbs or fat, according to a study in the American Journal of Clinical Nutrition.